Carbonateb/palewind/README.md

 Click a shade to input a hex color manually (at the bottom).

-Small quirk: Due to converting between HSV and RGB, you may see nodes move by themselves after editing them.
-The color itself is not changing, just the node.
+Small quirk: Due to converting between HSV and RGB, you may see nodes move by themselves after editing them. **The color itself is not changing**, just the node.
+The effect is stronger when working with very light or dark colors.

+## Why make another palette tool?

+In addition to most of the reasons why palettte.app exists, Palewind brings the following advantages:

+- Works directly with your tailwind config
+- More efficient use of space
+  - Can comfortably display an 11-shade (50-950) color using half a 1080p monitor
+  - Gives you more room for other windows
+- Nodes never overlap each other
+- Edit shade names quickly
+  - You probably won't even need to if you're using the 50-950 scale
+- Open sourced under them MIT license
+- Quickly visualize all colors in a palette at a glance (via the preview icons)

+**Coming soon:**

+- Work across different color spaces (HSL, HSV, RGB)
+- The fastest way to edit colors (with turbo mode)
+- A robust color generator for a solid starting point

 # Code